Inner-Child Healing Work: Your Inner Child Says “Wake Up!

 Now that you’re more aware that you have a wounded inner child, begin a dialogue.
 There are bound to be fragments that have long been hidden, but want you to dig deep to hear and see them.

-That’s all your wounded inner child wants anyway – to be seen, heard, and loved unconditionally.
+That’s all your inner child wants anyway – to be seen, heard, and loved unconditionally.
 To have the chance to have a “do-over” with various situations, able to process and integrate as a mature, more evolved adult.
 (Get that pent-up energy integrated and fragments back into unity consciousness).

-Go into this inner work with the intent to “reparent” that wounded inner child.
+Go into this inner child work with the intent to “reparent” that inner child.
 By reparent, I mean dropping within when you feel triggered or negative emotions…and give your Inner Child some reassurance.
 Let them know they can step back and let you (your adult, mature self) handle the situation.
 That they are safe.